max260129/nlp-scrapper/README.md

 - **Topic Classification**: `topic_classification.py` categorizes the articles into different topics.
 - **Scandal Detection**: `scandal_detection.py` scans for mentions of environmental scandals.

-## Contributions
-Contributions are welcome!
-Please read the contribution guidelines for more information.

 ## License
 This project is licensed under the Lemesle Maxence - see the LICENSE file for details.